cberrioa/An-Empirical-study-on-Pre-trained-Embeddings-and-Language-Models-for-Bot-Detection/README.md

-# An Empirical study on Pre-trained Embeddings and Language Models for Bot Detection code.
+# An Empirical study on Pre-trained Embeddings and Language Models for Bot Detection.

 ## Motivation
 **While word embeddings are learnt from large corpora, their use in neural models to solve specific tasks is limited to the input layer.** So in practice a task-specific neural model is built almost from scratch because most of the model parameters are initialized randomly, and hence, these paremeters need to be optimized for the task at hand, requiring large sets of data to produce a high performance model.